ROLLING FOOTAGE - 2019

-Rolling Footage is an experimental documentary video that aims to shed light on what daily commuting is like for many of the physically impaired people of Lagos.
-Primarily shot around the Balogun Market area on Lagos Island the film focuses on a subject that suffers from lower limb loss whose primary method of transport is a self-built ‘skate-board’.
+Experimental documentary video that aims to shed light on what daily commuting is like for many of the physically impaired people of Lagos.
+Primarily shot around the Balogun Market area on Lagos Island the film focuses on an individual that suffers from lower limb loss whose primary method of transport is a self-built ‘skate-board’.
 The film comprises of two videos that run simultaneously in split screen format.
-The left video documents the unedited process of the subject constructing his skate-board from start to finish, while the right video documents a first person and second person view of the subjects navigating the city on their boards in a day to night sequence.
+The left video documents the unedited process of the subject constructing his skate-board from Start-to-finish, while the right video documents a first person and second person view of the collaborator navigating the city on his board in a day to night sequence.

 Shot exclusively on a GoPro camera worn by the collaborators the video provides a visual perspective of Lagos that is rarely seen.
-One that brings the viewer literally closer to the subjects world, giving insight into the daily struggles and triumphs of the many people that inhabit Lagos with such disabilities.
-With many disabled people living and working around the site where the Lagos Biennial will be held, the work aims to create a bridge that connects the art experience to an under-represented aspect of everyday life, prompting a dialogue that questions city planning, social welfare and individual empowerment.
+One that brings the viewer literally closer to their world, giving insight into the daily struggles and triumphs of the many people that inhabit Lagos with such disabilities.
+With many disabled people living and working around the site where the Lagos Biennial was held, the work aimed to connect the local and international audience to an under-represented aspect of everyday Lagos life, prompting a dialogue that questions city planning, government policies and individual empowerment.